 - If you think you may have impregnated your partner

 - Pregnancy warning: This drug may have harmful effects on the unborn baby.
 Cabazitaxel is not indicated for use in women.
 Males with partners of child-bearing potential should use effective contraception during treatment and for 3 months after treatment.
-Let your doctor know right away if you think you may be pregnant.
+Let your doctor know right away if you think you may have impregnated your partner.

-- Breastfeeding warning: Cabazataxel is not indicated for use in women.
+- Breastfeeding warning: Cabazitaxel is not indicated for use in women.